newrelic/nr-reports/README.md

    [the Lambda Dockerfile](./nr-reports-lambda/Dockerfile)
 2. A [function execution role](https://docs.aws.amazon.com/lambda/latest/dg/lambda-intro-execution-role.html)
    that the Lambda function will assume when the function is invoked
-3. An S3 bucket that the Lambda function can read from
-4. An S3 bucket that the Lambda function can write to
-5. Optionally, a Secrets Manager secret in which to store the New Relic User API key used by the Lambda
+3. Optionally, a Secrets Manager secret in which to store the New Relic User API key used by the Lambda

 #### Deploying the Lambda function